2024 Full Moon calendar: When to see the Full Moon and phases

 The phenomenon of a Full Moon arises when our planet, Earth, is precisely sandwiched between the Sun and the Moon.
 This alignment ensures the entire side of the Moon that faces us gleams under sunlight.
-And thanks to the Moon’s orbit around Earth, the angle of sunlight hitting the lunar surface and being reflected back to our planet changes, giving birth to varied lunar phases.
+Thanks to the Moon’s orbit around Earth, the angle of sunlight hitting the lunar surface and being reflected back to our planet changes.
+That creates different lunar phases.

 We’ll update this article multiple times each week with the latest moonrise, moonset, Full Moon schedule, and some of what you can see in the sky each week.